twphl/ddb_harvester/README.md

 1. Gets list of sets via ListSets
 2. Collects record-identifiers for each set
-3. Gets record-data with GetRecord with multiple threads
+3. Gets record-data with GetRecord using multiple threads

 Works more reliable, creates xml for each record